stevewarsa/Knowledgebase/README.md

 ## MongoDB
 ## Java
 ### Java 8 +
-#### How to initialize an arraylist with double curly brace intialization
+#### How to initialize an ArrayList with double curly brace intialization
 ```
 var myList = new ArrayList<String>(){{
     add("My List Item");
 }};
 ```

+See this page for other ways to initialize an ArrayList in 1 line.

 ### Intellij
 #### Keyboard shortcuts